 Much like a living organism, lakes and ponds are born and age.
 Many factors like nutrient loading can affect the length of a waterbody’s existence, but the lifespan is ultimately considered complete when sediment builds up to the point that it can no longer retain water.
 While this is the eventual fate of every lake and pond, proactive management strategies like nutrient remediation, aeration, buffer management and hydro-raking can help prolong the lifespan of the waterbody for many years.

 If your lake or pond is beyond saving through proactive management, the next best option is dredging.
-Dredging is a costly, but tried and true solution that can give years back to your waterbody.
+Dredging is a costly, but this tried and true solution that can give years back to your waterbody.

 There are several methods of sediment removal: hydraulic dredging, clam shell/backhoe dredging, and dry dredging.
 The chosen method will depend on a number of factors including sediment composition, environmental sensitivity, volume of materials removed, budget and disposal considerations.